-Cholecalciferol may also be used for other purposes not listed in this medication guide.
+Cholecalciferol may also be used for purposes not listed in this medication guide.

-What are the possible side effects of cholecalciferol (D 1000 IU, D3-5, D3-50, Delta D3, Vitamin D3)?
+What are the possible side effects of cholecalciferol?

-Stop taking cholecalciferol and call your doctor at once if you have:
+Stop taking this medicine and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.